UPDATED JAN 9, 2020

 With an overwhelming amount of gyms and fitness studios in London, our city is truly spoilt for choice.
-So, to give you a helping hand, we've gathered the best spots across the capital to get your sweat on.
+So, to give you a helping hand, we've gathered the all best spots across the capital to get your sweat on.

 This spot is considered the heavyweight of boxing gyms — that should be obvious, seeing as BXR is the Anthony Joshua-endorsed space in Marylebone.
 BXR will have you moving and training like a champion, and you'll be in good hands, because if head boxing coach Gary Logan can’t teach you how to deliver a punch of professional standards, no one can.
 While perfecting your jab and uppercut is the focus, the gym also comes fully-equipped with all the strength and conditioning equipment you’ll ever need.
-And when you want to switch things up, head over to Anthony Joshua's "passion project", Sweat by BXR (also in Marylebone), which offers a series of high-energy classes including on that integrates the muscle-torching VersaClimber.
+And when you want to switch things up, head over to Anthony Joshua's "passion project", Sweat by BXR (in Canary Wharf and also in Marylebone), which offers a series of high-energy classes including on that integrates the muscle-torching VersaClimber.

 KXU (aka the little sister of luxury private member’s club KX) is a no-membership, pay-as-you-go boutique fitness hub in Chelsea.
 They offer everything from cycling to sparring and deadlifts to detoxes.
 Plus, they’ve created an integrated approach to group fitness that’s centred around strength, stretching, and cardio disciplines (each workout offers resistance and interval training).
 So, no matter if you've booked a gravity yoga session or one of Paola’s Body Barre classes, you can expect to be pushed to your edge.
 Fitt Tip: check out their Nutrition Bar for a post-workout refuel.